41

 I listened to it twice and, somewhere along the way, forgot I even had it on.
 It just drones on and on and on.
 Even when it continued playing back at the first song after going through the whole album the first time, I didn't realize I had already heard it before.
 There are no memorable songs on this one - at all.

 Apparently this took 22 years from their last album to make.
 Seems like something someone could have knocked out in an afternoon just fucking around with some effects pedals.
-I'm guessing they are going to give me other albums by this band - so I'm bracing for a similar experience - but hoping/wishing it's somehow better.
+I saw that this site is going to give me other albums by this band - so I'm bracing for a similar experience - but hoping/wishing it's somehow better.

 I read that the "shoegaze" genre was inspired by songs like Tomorrow Never Knows (Beatles), All I Want to Do (Beach Boys), and Heroes (David Bowie).
 Maybe that is so, but the big difference is that those are good songs that are enjoyable to listen to and this not at all.